IT21307058/Cypso_Labs/README.md

 ## Running the Application

-1. Clone the repository.
+1. Clone the repository. `git clone 'https://github.com/IT21307058/Cypso_Labs.git'`
-2. Navigate to the project directory.
+3. Navigate to the project directory. `cd project-name`
-3. Run the application
+4. Run the application
    `./mvnw spring-boot:run`
-4. Run Unit & integration tests
+5. Run Unit & integration tests

 ## API Endpoints
 1. POST /tasks: Create a new task.